redbadger/crux/examples/weather/ARCHITECTURE.md

 ## Extending to Other Platforms
 - Add a new UI (e.g., Android, Web) and generate bindings via `shared_types/`.
-- Implement location services using platform-native APIs (Android LocationManager, Web Geolocation API).
+- Implement location services using platform-native APIs.
 - Reuse the Rust core as-is, ensuring consistent logic and state across all platforms.

 ## Why This Architecture?
+- **Domain Separation**: Clear boundaries between different parts of the application
-- **Consistency**: Single source of truth for business logic across all platforms.
+- **Consistency**: Single source of truth for business logic across all platforms
-- **Native Integration**: Platform-specific effects use native APIs for best user experience.
+- **Native Integration**: Platform-specific effects use native APIs for best user experience
-- **Testability**: Core logic is easily unit tested in Rust, effects can be mocked.
+- **Testability**: Core logic is easily unit tested in Rust, effects can be mocked
-- **Portability**: Add new platforms with minimal effort, only implementing platform-specific effects.
+- **Portability**: Add new platforms with minimal effort
-- **Maintainability**: Clear separation of concerns between business logic and platform integration.
+- **Maintainability**: Clear separation of concerns between domains

 ## References
 - [Crux](https://github.com/redbadger/crux/)